 This response site extends from the cove directly north of the Samoa public launch ramp and campground south about one quarter mile including beaches inside of the USCG Station.
 The public campground and launching ramp facility should be utilized as the staging area of operations for response crews working at this site.
 The campround and boat launch are managed by Humboldt County Parks.
+BLM manages the Samoa Dunes Recreation Area (aka North Spit).
 The Samoa spit beaches near the mouth of the bay contain a series of coves or pocket beaches where floating debris will naturally be deposited by eddies formed by the outgoing tidal currents.
 Accumulation of floating debris can be enhanced by the addition of short lengths of boom that extend from shore out into the current.

 SEASONAL and SPECIAL RESOURCE CONCERN

 High bird use area year round.

 RESOURCES OF PRIMARY CONCERN The resources that are at risk that can be protected using this strategy are the offshore marine birds, waterfowl, and marine mammals that can be impacted if floating oil leaves the bay on an out going tide.
 Resources inside of the bay include cultured oysters, waterfowl, and encrusting intertidal organisms.
 Brant and other migratory waterfowl, waterbirds and shorebirds occur in the fall, winter, and spring (some year round).
 In winter it is not unusual for over 100,000 birds to use the Bay as a feeding or resting site.
-Offshore birds that are threatened when there is oil in the bay include marbled murrelets (FT,SE), tufted puffins (SSC), brown pelicans, ducks, gulls, etc. Marine mammals found in the bay include on occasion, whales, but more typically only harbor seals.
+Offshore birds that are threatened when there is oil in the bay include marbled murrelets (FT,SE), tufted puffins (SSC), brown pelicans, ducks, gulls, etc. Marine mammals found in the bay include on occasion, whales, but more commonly harbor seals and CA sea lions.
 Anadromous salmonids:

-Coho (FT,ST) and Chinook (FT) salmons, Steelhead (FT) and Coastal cutthroat (SSC) trouts: - spawning runs (08-06) - juveniles/smolts (02-08) Humboldt Bay Pacific Oyster (Crassostrea gigas) aquaculture.
+Coho (FT,ST) and Chinook (FT) salmons, Steelhead (FT) and Coastal cutthroat (SSC) trouts: - spawning runs (08-06) - juveniles/smolts (02-08) Green sturgeon (FT,SSC) Groundfish (EFH) Humboldt Bay oyster (Pacific, Kumamoto) and clam aquaculture.
 The north bay is home to a large and commercially successful oyster seed production and smaller grow out operation.
 Care should be taken to minimize impacts to these resources.
-Extensive eel grass beds are exposed on lower tides CULTURAL, HISTORIC, and ARCHEOLOGICAL SENSITIVITIES Cultural, Historical, and Archeological sites are known to exist in the area, however, the exact locations of these sites must be ascertained by contacting the Native American Heritage Commission at (916) 653-4082 and State Office of Historical Preservation (916) 445-7000, and/or Ms. Vicki Bates, Coordinator of the North Coast Information Center (707) 482-1822.
-KEY CONTACTS: Trustee (T); Entry/Owner/Access (E); Cultural (C); or Other Assistance (O) Type Name / Title Organization Phone О BLM 24 hour dispatch (707) 268-2000 T Humboldt County Parks (707) 445-7651 T Bureau of Land Management (707) 825-2300 T U.S. Army Corp of Engineers, Eureka (707) 443-0855 C Briana Fraley Table Bluff Reservation Wiyot Tribe (707) 733-5055 T Suzie Howser Dock Master Humboldt Bay Harbor District (707) 443-0801 О Troy Nicolini National Weather Service Woodley Island (707) 442-2171 ADDITIONAL SITE SUMMARY COMMENTS:
+Dungeness crab Extensive eel grass beds are exposed on lower tides CULTURAL, HISTORIC, and ARCHEOLOGICAL SENSITIVITIES Cultural, Historical, and Archeological sites are known to exist in the area, however, the exact locations of these sites must be ascertained by contacting the Native American Heritage Commission at (916) 373-3710, the State Office of Historical Preservation (916) 445-7000, and/or Mr. Bryan Much, Coordinator of the Northwest Information Center (707) 588-8455.
+KEY CONTACTS: Trustee (T); Entry/Owner/Access (E); Cultural (C); or Other Assistance (O) Туре Name / Title Organization Phone 0 BLM 24 hour dispatch (707) 268-2000 Т Humboldt County Parks (707) 445-7651 Т Bureau of Land Management-Arcata Field Office (707) 825-2300 С Table Bluff Reservation Wiyot Tribe (707) 733-5055 Т U.S. Army Corp of Engineers, Eureka (707) 443-0855 Т Suzie Howser Dock Master Humboldt Bay Harbor District (707) 443-0801 Т Bob Pagliuco NOAA/Nat'l Marine Fisheries Service (707) 834-2215 Т Bill Pinnix USFWS Arcata Field Office (707) 845-6858 ADDITIONAL SITE SUMMARY COMMENTS:

 For further information about coastal access in this area, please refer to the California Coastal Commission's California Coastal Access Guide.
 For photos of the coastline in this area, please refer to the California Coastal Records Project (www.californiacoastline.org).
-Site Strategy - Humboldt Bay Inlet and Inner Samoa Peninsula 1-305 -A 1-305 -A Latitude N Longitude W County and Thomas Guide Location NOAA CHART CA Road Atlas Humboldt 40 45' 30 124 13' 45" Last Page Update:

-CONCERNS and ADVICE to RESPONDERS:
+Site Strategy - Humboldt Bay Inlet and Inner Samoa Peninsula 1-305 -A County and Thomas Guide Location CA Road Atlas Humboldt NOAA CHART CONCERNS and ADVICE to RESPONDERS: